Members must log in to view the directory and members-only content.

 ACCOUNTABILITY AND REPAIR DEMANDS TRANSPARENCY

-A WRN STATEMNT ON AJU AND THE ZIEGLER SCHOOL OF RABBINIC STUDIES
+A WRN STATEMENT ON AJU AND THE ZIEGLER SCHOOL OF RABBINIC STUDIES

 In 2023, the American Jewish University (AJU) commissioned the law firm of Cozen O’Connor to investigate complaints filed by former students who were victims of sexual harassment or discrimination at the AJU in recent years.
-The report was completed and submitted to the AJU last month.
+The report was completed and submitted to the AJU in May 2024.

 Faced with a similar circumstance in recent years, the Union for Reform Judaism, the Central Conference of American Rabbis, and the Hebrew Union-College Jewish Institute of Religion each made the principled decision to publish the full reports they received from external investigators.
 That process has certainly not been without pain, but it has set those institutions on a path toward healing and reconciliation.